ScottS2017/flutter_udacity_build_native_apps_w_flutter/course/03_category_route/task_03_category_route/README.md

-# Create the Category Route!
+# Create the Category Screen!

 ## Goals
- - Create the homepage (route) of the app.
+ - Create the home screen of the app.
  - Create a ListView for the Categories.

 ## Steps